ondfrukt/ProofOfConcept/README.md

-# Proof of Concept - Telefonväxelprojekt
+# Phone exchange - Proof of concept

+This project aims to create an analog phone exchange for analog phones, supporting both pulse dialing and tone dialing.